modche/delayedflow/README.md

 Package website https://modche.github.io/delayedflow/

-### 1. Introduction
+### 1. Hydrological background

-The `delayedflow` package in R is developed to make it quick and easy to perform a delayed flow separation on the basis of streamflow (discharge) date only.
+The `delayedflow` package in R is developed to perform a delayed-flow separation using streamflow data only.
+Commonly daily data is used.
 The package is based on the publication from  [Stoelzle et al. (2020)](https://hess.copernicus.org/articles/24/849/2020/) where common binary baseflow separation into quick- and baseflow is advanced by the DFI (Delayed Flow Index) to quantify multiple delayed contributions to streamflow.
+Normally 3-4 delayed contributions are separated by this method.

 Specifically, the R package performs:

  - DFI separations with variable block length N (baseflow separation has fixed N = 5 days)
- - Estimation of breakpoint(s)
+ - Estimation of n breakpoint(s)
- - Quantification of relative streamflow contributions in different delay classes
+ - Quantification of relative streamflow contributions [0,1] in different delay classes
  - Couple of minor analyses

 ### 2. Package installation